severygb/portfolio-severyn-gabe/reports/D2-report.md

 immediate readability.
 The age category is ordered in increasing order, as it would be if it was a numerical variable.
 Ordering the age categories in any other way would cause confusion.

+Both variations of the multiway were examined, switching the facet and y axis categories.
+The multiway presented above better aligns the visual logic with the arguments I make in prose.
+Using vessel type on the y axis and faceting by age highlighted the numerical distribution of vessel types.
+For example, it showed that dry barges are the most numerous vessels and tankers are the least common.

 ## References